How to Fix “SSL: CERTIFICATE_VERIFY_FAILED” Error in Python?

 Expired or Invalid SSL Certificate

 An SSL certificate is issued for a particular period and must be renewed occasionally.
 If the SSL certificate has expired or is invalid, the client cannot verify it, resulting in the ssl certificate_verify_failed Python error.
-(The client also checks the Certificate Revocation list, and if it finds the certificate in that list, it stops communication.)
+(The client also checks the Certificate Revocation list, and if it finds the certificate, it stops communication.)

-The SSL certificate_verify_failed Python error can also occur due to this reason.
-The default certificates that come with the Python installation may not be updated with the latest Root certificates, and because of this, the client may fail, resulting in the client failing to verify the SSL certificate presented by the server.
+The default certificates with the Python installation may not be updated with the latest Root certificates.
+Because of this, the client may fail, resulting in the client failing to verify the SSL certificate presented by the server.

 To accomplish this, use the command given below: